S0han/S0han/README.md

 ⚡ When I’m not coding...
 I enjoy kickboxing, running, weightlifting and spending time with loved ones.

-🌱 Currently learning: AI / LLMs, Web Integrations, TDD and Golang.
+🌱 Currently learning: AI / LLMs, Web Integrations, IoT and Golang.

 ---